putridparrot/putridparrot/README.md

 ### Profile

-I'm a once upon a time, wanna be bass player who's been writing code since (long before) Dave Lee Roth left Van Halen.
+I'm a once upon a time, wanna be bass player who's been writing code for longer than I care to remember.